HOMEMAKING

 and want like an armed man.”

 We see their property going to shambles because of a lackluster will to work.
-It does not cost money to take action like clearing nettles and thorns.
-Caretaking is just paying attention and correcting something with action.
-We can have a poverty of life quality that has nothing to do with how much money we have.
-But being lackluster is a dangerous attitude.
+It does not cost money to take action, to clear nettles and thorns.
+Caretaking is paying attention and correcting something with action, not necessarily with money.
+We can have a lackluster attitude even with enough money to buy nice things.
+Nice things do not mean you are an experienced, skillful homemaker.

 I take care of what I have as gratitude to God for what He has given me.

-3) While you have no money, learn how to homemake by the skill of cleaning alone.
 Cleaning is a way to homemake that is free or almost free.
 You don’t even have to buy the sponge you can rip up old clothes for rags.
 Clean the outside walls, the inside walls, the base boards, the doors, the windows.
 Detail the door jams.
 Clean your furniture.
 You would be amazed at the difference of a thorough cleaning.
 Cleaning removes bad odor, mites, scum, and dust among other health hazards.
 Good home hygiene means quality air and better scent!
 Cleaning is an almost free way to vastly improve your home.
-This doesn’t seem as fun or as impactful as buying a bunch of cute stuff but homemaking is a skill not just an ability to buy cute things.
+This doesn’t seem as fun or as impactful as buying a bunch of cute stuff, but homemaking is a skill not just an ability to buy cute things.
 This is a time to learn the importance of cleaning, how to deep clean and how to schedule your home cleaning.
 This will heighten your observation skills and bolster the rest of your homemaking career by laying a foundation of the skill of cleaning.
 A homemaker should have a solid skill of cleaning and never let her home get outside of a parameter of cleanliness.

-4) This time will help you learn how to find deals.
-If we never hurt for extra money we would never learn to be creative, or pray for our provisions.
-This time is another important lesson in homemaking.
+If we never hurt for extra money we would never learn to be creative or pray for our provisions.
 Maybe you never thought to pray for your home needs.
 This might be a time to take your needs or desires to The Lord and ask for His help.
 Maybe you have never been resourceful or creative about finding deals.
 It can be like a game.
 What can you thrift instead of buying full price?
 Is there something new on clearance that is the better deal than thrifting?
 Are there coupons for items you need?
 Can you repurpose something?
 Can you ask family or friends for donations if they are decluttering?
 You would be surprised what you end up being provided when you ask God, ask other people, and learn the skill of being resourceful.

-I can pray for things I need and pray for wisdom to be resourceful and creative.
+Pray for things you need and pray for wisdom to be resourceful and creative

 Leave a Reply